-So you decided on the layout and design for your website, but the question is how will your potential customers see your new website?
+So you decided on the layout and design for your website, but the question is, how will your potential customers see your new website?
 How certain websites make it to the first page in Google, and others don’t?
 Web designers use what is called SEO, search engine optimization.
-SEO is used by experts to help rank you in the Google search engine and index your website.
-Think of the index as a catalog.
-Google crawls the internet every day looking for sites to discover.
-Indexing your site is like adding it to Google’s catalog.
-Indexing your site doesn’t just stop there.
-There are many steps in this very complex process.
+Experts use SEO to help rank you in the Google search engine and index your website.
+Think of the index as a catalog, a Google catalog.
+Google crawls the internet every day, looking for relative content to place in its catalog.
+Yet, indexing your site requires key components.
+Below are a few steps in this very complex process.

 The keyword content is part of the many processes of SEO and one that is essential.
-Google and other search engines have algorithms they use when crawling the internet trying to match the content you are searching for.
-Understanding those algorithms and being able to analyze keywords, strategically knowing the placement for that content, and tying it all together to create the correct content necessary to meet those algorithms needs is part of the web development.
+Google and other search engines have algorithms they use when crawling the internet, trying to match the content you are searching for.
+Understanding those algorithms and analyzing keywords, strategically knowing the placement for that content, and tying it together to create the correct content necessary to meet those algorithms’ needs is part of web development.
 An SEO expert will also understand that not all websites work the same.
-What works for one website, might not for another.
+What works for one website might not for another.

 An example of keyword content would look like this.
-Say, you own a clothing business, each page should be dedicated to its product.
-If selling jeans, one page should be solely about jeans with keywords as such, denim, pants, dress pants, jeans, etc. Relevancy is important to each dedicated webpage.
+Say you own a clothing business, each page should be dedicated to its product.
+If selling jeans, one page should be solely about jeans with keywords such as: denim, pants, dress pants, jeans, etc. Relevancy is important to each dedicated webpage, and keyword research is a must.
+Know exactly what keywords are being used in searches to optimize keywords best.
 Understanding keyword content will help optimize your website to rank top in Google.

 Images are an essential part of Google’s algorithm when crawling the web to rank sites.
 Images can be appealing to people and catch their attention resulting in an influx of traffic to your page.
 Seeing pictures can help people better understand what it is you are promoting.
-For example, although pictures aren’t tangible, it helps consumers make decisions when purchasing something from your website, or helps them to understand your content.
-It is very important to understand what images to use and how to use them.
+For example, although pictures aren’t tangible, they help consumers decide when purchasing something from your website or understand your content.
+It is imperative to understand what images to use and how to use them.
 Be careful when uploading photos to your page.
 You want to make sure the image is scaled to size.
-What we mean by this is, if you are using a photo size of 1920×1080 pixels and the size of the photo on the site is going to be only 400×200 pixels, this will cause your photo to load slowly and the websites speed as well.
+We mean that if you are using a photo size of 1920×1080 pixels and the size of the photo on the site will be only 400×200 pixels, this will cause your photo to load slowly and the website’s speed as well.
 You also need to make sure your file size is optimized as well.
 If not, this too could also delay the load speeds.
 Another important factor for image SEO is the file names you use for your images.
-Just as the example before about jeans, if your image is a pair of jeans your file name should match that.
-It should like this, denim-jeans.jpg.
+Just as the example before about jeans, if your image is a pair of jeans, your file name should match that.
+It should look like this, denim-jeans.jpg.
 Your file name should be able to explain what the picture is without even seeing it.
 This will help Google connect the keyword content with the image.

 Quick Load Speeds